Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/59-aptamer.md

 <p class="header_box" id="SELEX">SELEX</p>
 <p>In 1993, Lori Giver et al. constructed a pool of random sequences.
-After in vitro selecting in the pool, selected RNAs were amplified via reverse transcription, PCR amplification, in vitro T7 transcription, and allowed to again compete for binding to Rev. Some aptamers with high affinity were selected after three selection cycles<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+After in vitro selecting in the pool, selected RNAs were amplified via reverse transcription, polymerase chain reaction (PCR) amplification, in vitro T7 transcription, and allowed to again compete for binding to Rev. Some aptamers with high affinity were selected after three selection cycles<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>